sushanthj/Limited_Data_Tracker/README.md

 # Approach

-To achieve a generalized and scalable model the follow high level requirements were formulated:
+To achieve a generalized and scalable model the following high level requirements were formulated:

 1. The tracker's inference time **should not be affected by larger data** (100x the test set)
 2. The tracker must **work equally well for unseen data** and must improve with more annotated data